Presidential Student Ambassador Program

 - Participate in approximately six (6) hours of assigned activities per week

-- Assist the Assistant Director of Admissions and Visitor Center Coordinator with on-campus tours/events
+- Assist the Assistant Director of Admissions and Visitor Center Coordinator with on-campus tours/events when safe to do so under COVID-19 guidelines

 - Communicate with prospective students and families (via email, phone, in-person, etc.)